BDX-town/Akkoma/docs/docs/installation/otp_en.md

 adduser --system --shell  /bin/false --home /opt/akkoma akkoma

 # Set the flavour environment variable to the string you got in Detecting flavour section.
-# For example if the flavour is `amd64` the command will be
+# For example if the flavour is `amd64-musl` the command will be
+#     export FLAVOUR="amd64-musl"
+export FLAVOUR="<replace-this-with-the-correct-flavour-string>"

+# Make sure the SHELL variable is set
-export FLAVOUR="amd64"
+export SHELL="${SHELL:-/bin/sh}"

 # Clone the release build into a temporary directory and unpack it
 su akkoma -s $SHELL -lc "